The bridge library connects KeyValue with the core library. KeyValue comes with an example bridge which can be used as a sample for bridge developers.

 KeyValue comes with a few generic keys but other application specific keys can be implemented.
 (See Section 13.3.)

-Some methods of class
+Some methods of class are implemented by

 KeyValue itself.
 However there are four public methods which are left to